Dr Adrian Bevan

 Over the years I have given graduate lectures on B Physics (Dubna, 2008), CP violation (London), Flavor Physics at e+e- machines (Valencia, 2013), Multivariate Analysis (SLAC, 2009, 2011), UNIX and ROOT (London and Liverpool), and tutorials on the use of fitting and multivariate analysis tools (Durham, 2007).

 Adrian Bevan is a member of the Particle Physics Research Centre, and works on detector development for future experiments at CERN, as well as having established interests in the BaBar experiment at the SLAC National Accelerator Laboratory, operated by Stanford under contract to the US Department of Energy.
 His main interests reside with understanding flavour changing processes in quarks (weak decay) and leptons, and how these relate to the evolution of our universe from the Big Bang into the matter dominated state that we presently reside in.
-He has recently joined the ATLAS experiment at CERN to work on B physics.
+He also works on the ATLAS experiment at CERN in the areas of Higgs decays and B physics.

 Adrian is the spokesperson for the Arachnid Collaboration, developing CMOS based pixel technology for possible use in future experiments, such as SuperB (Italy; this programme was cancelled in 2012) and ALICE (CERN), as well as any possible future Higgs Factory or e+e- linear collider.
 This technology has a number of potential advantages over existing alternatives, encompassing both performance gains and potential cost-reduction for large scale systems.
 In addition to this activity, Adrian runs the QMUL ATLAS Semiconductor Tracker upgrade activities, focusing on the design and construction of a replacement silicon detector for the ATLAS upgrade at the start of the next decade.